 On top of using the Contour Bronze as a contour and bronzing shade, I also like to use this as a cream eyeshadow.
 I find it actually lasts just as long, if not longer than my RMS Beauty Eye Polish, with slightly less creasing too.

 Overall, if looking for a cooler-toned cream bronzer that’s also packed with all-natural, clean ingredients, the Contour Bronze is a sure stand-out.
 It adds natural definition to the cheeks while maintaining a slightly dewy, ‘just like your own skin’ look (i.e. without a powdery finish).
-Because of the extra shimmer however, I’d probably stick with this one for the Spring and Summer, and switch to something more matte in the Fall/Winter.
-You can pick it up here or grab some samples here.
+Because of the extra shimmer however, I’d probably stick with this one for the spring and summer, and switch to something more matte in the fall/winter.